-The respiratory systems bring life to our bodies.
+Respiratory systems bring life to our bodies.
 Silica supplements can help us take care of these systems.
-Lung damage, particularly in smokers is a very serious condition.
-The use of silica supplements can help alleviate this problem by helping in the repair of lung tissues.
+Lung damage, particularly in smokers is a severe condition.
+The use of silica supplements can help alleviate this problem by assisting in the repair of lung tissues.
 Other benefits of silica include restoring elasticity to lung tissue and the upper respiratory tract.

-- Restores Mucosa: The health benefits of silicon include the restoration of mucosa of the respiratory tract if the body is suffering from dehydration.
-Silica tones the top of the respiratory system (nose, pharynx, and larynx) and reduces swelling due to its positive action over the lymphatic system.
+- Restores Mucosa: The health benefits of silicon include the restoration of the mucosa of the respiratory tract if the body is suffering from dehydration.
+Silica tones the top of the respiratory system (nose, pharynx, and larynx) and reduces swelling due to its decisive action over the lymphatic system.

-- Elastic fibers: as its name says, they can stretch to several times their size and quickly return to their initial dimension.
+- Elastic fibers: as its name says, they can stretch to several times their size and quickly return to their original dimension.
 These types of fibers give elasticity and extensibility to the tissues.
-This is vital in the tissues that must be extended and contracted to fulfill their functions such as the great arteries.
+This is vital in the tissues that must extend and contracted to fulfill their functions such as the great arteries.
 Elastic fibers consist mainly of a protein called elastin.
-Elastin unlike collagen and the fundamental substance is insoluble.
+Elastin unlike collagen and the organic substance is insoluble.

 Also, elastin is rich in silicon which intervenes giving it architecture to elastin fibers and determines the size of elastin molecules (desmonty 1988).

-The walls of arteries, skin and ligaments are very rich in elastin.
-The reticular fibers: these fibers are also made up of collagen fibrils that make up the collagen fibers.
-But in the reticular fibers said collagen fibers make up a loose and delicate net and do not make thick.
+The walls of arteries, skin, and ligaments are very rich in elastin.
+The reticular fibers, these fibers are also made up of collagen fibrils that make up the collagen fibers, but in the reticular fibers, collagen fibers make up a loose and delicate net and do not make it thick.
 Reticular fibers are abundant in loose connective tissues especially in the reticular tissue (see below).

-Silicon acts on all structure because of its importance for the conformation of the collagen and elastin fibers and for the connective tissue integrity.
-Silicon is indicated for treating asthma, skin conditions, tendon, bone, and cartilage problems.
+Silicon acts on all structure because of its importance for the confirmation of the collagen and elastin fibers and the connective tissue integrity.
+Silicon indicated for treating asthma, skin conditions, tendon, bone, and cartilage problems.

 Nose and Throat; Repeat rhinopharyngitis, chronic rhinitis, chronic sinusitis, recurrent tonsillitis.
 Bronchi and lungs; Chronic bronchitis, chronic asthma (with pulmonary sputum), abscesses of the lungs, tuberculosis.

-It has been shown that a decrease in the rate of silicon in tissues is accompanied by a decrease in its rate of elastin (sclerosis).
-The silicon therefore determines the elasticity of the tissues, therefore, plays a strategic role in arterial health.
+It has shown that a decrease in the rate of silicon in tissues accompanied by a decline in its rate of elastin (sclerosis).
+The silicon, therefore, determines the elasticity of the tissues, therefore, plays a strategic role in arterial health.
 The mechanism of action is multiple: